procount/pinn/README.md

 ### Preconfiguring a WiFi network

 If you already know your WiFi details, you can preconfigure PINN to use it straight away.
 Put a copy of your `wpa_supplicant.conf` file on the PINN root partition and PINN will read it and store it in its settings for all future uses.
+The file will be renamed to `wpa_supplicant.conf.bak` to provent it overwriting any subsequent changes you make to the wifi networks using the GUI.

 ### How to create a custom OS version